Broken Heart Syndrome

 In a recent study by the German Center for Cardiovascular Research, it has been shown that physical stress seems to be more dangerous than emotional stress in triggering a broken heart syndrome.
 Furthermore, the physical stress as a trigger considerably worsens the prognosis in both women and men.

 During an episode of the condition, the heart muscle is so affected that the heart cannot pump out blood to the body strongly enough.
-As a result, the person may develop heart failure.
+As a result, a person may develop heart failure.
 It can be life threatening as well.
 Most people who experience broken heart syndrome think that they may be having a heart attack.
 The symptoms include:

 - Chest pain